Are Aviation SMS Software Programs Necessary?

 What we have seen is that initially, policies and procedures are documented and stored in the company's document management system, whether that is on the corporate file server or in SharePoint.
-The company may create a hazard register in MS Excel to document their hazards and risks.
+The company may create a hazard register in MS Excel to document its hazards and risks.

-About the same time, these aviation service providers may setup a hazard reporting system.
+About the same time, these aviation service providers may set up a hazard reporting system.
 It doesn't have to be sophisticated to pass muster.
 It can be as simple as a paper form that when complete goes into a hazard reporting bin, or you may have a simple web form to capture employee hazard reports.
 Reports come in and they are typically managed by MS Word and an Excel spreadsheet.
 Does this sound like you?

 You may slide by for two to four years, depending on the attentiveness and diligence of your SMS compliance inspectors.
 And then the problems occur, starting with a finding or multiple findings.